A Guide to Texas Education Law

 Need Help with Texas Education Law?

-If your child is struggling in school or the school is violating their rights, let the Hager Law Firm help.
+If your child is struggling in school or the school is violating their rights, let Hager Law help.
 Our commitment is always to put the children first and fight hard to protect their rights.
 Don’t let Texas education laws put you off from providing a high-quality education for your child.
 Call us today at (903) 466-0001 to schedule a consultation about your child’s case.
 We won’t rest until we find a proper resolution.